reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 }

 ```
 The example illustrates a method for creating a new user by sending an HTTP `POST` request to the specified endpoint.
 We construct a list of form parameters containing the user's details such as first name, last name, email, and avatar.
-Then call the `execute()` method and receive response body containing the created user's data.
+Then call the `execute()` method and receive a response body containing the created user's data.

-Test for creating new record:
+And here's test:

 ```java
 @Test